SALE! Use code blackfriday for 40% off everything!

 Let’s try out the k-means clustering algorithm on this image, which I have named bricks.jpg:

-The dominant colours that stand out in this image are red, orange, yellow, green and blue.
-However, there are many shadows and glints that introduce additional shades and colours to the dominant ones.
+The dominant colors that stand out in this image are red, orange, yellow, green, and blue.
+However, many shadows and glints introduce additional shades and colors to the dominant ones.

 We’ll start by first reading the image using OpenCV’s imread function.

 Remember that OpenCV loads this image in BGR rather than RGB order.
-There is no need to convert it to RGB prior to feeding it to the k-means clustering algorithm, because the latter will still group similar colours together no matter in which order the pixel values are specified.
+There is no need to convert it to RGB before feeding it to the k-means clustering algorithm because the latter will still group similar colors no matter in which order the pixel values are specified.
 However, since we are making use of Matplotlib to display the images, we’ll convert it to RGB so that we may display the quantized result correctly later on:

-In the code snippet below, I have also included a line that prints out the number of unique RGB pixel values out of the total number of pixels in the image.
+In the code snippet below, I have also included a line that prints out the number of unique RGB pixel values from the total number of pixels in the image.
 We find that we have 338,742 unique RGB values out of 14,155,776 pixels, which is substantial:

-At this point, we shall proceed to apply the actual RGB values of the cluster centers to the predicted pixel labels, and reshape back the resulting array to the shape of the original image before displaying it:
+At this point, we shall proceed to apply the actual RGB values of the cluster centers to the predicted pixel labels and reshape the resulting array to the shape of the original image before displaying it:

 Printing again the number of unique RGB values in the quantized image, we find that these have now lessened to the number of clusters that we had specified to the k-means algorithm:

-If we have a look at the color quantized image, we find that the pixels belonging to the yellow and orange bricks have been grouped into the same cluster, possibly due to the similarity of their RGB values, whereas one of the clusters aggregates pixels belonging to regions of shadow:
+If we look at the color quantized image, we find that the pixels belonging to the yellow and orange bricks have been grouped into the same cluster, possibly due to the similarity of their RGB values.
+In contrast, one of the clusters aggregates pixels belonging to regions of shadow:

 Color Quantized Image Using k-Means Clustering with 5 Clusters